Suzuki Swace hybrid interior, dashboard & comfort

 - 2MPG & CO2 emissionsThe Swace offers familiar fuel economy from a familiar engine, but a plug-in hybrid will still serve company-car buyers better

-- 5Interior & comfort - currently readingThe Swace is identical inside to the Toyota Corolla Touring Sports, albeit with a bit less kit
+- 5Interior, dashboard & comfort - currently readingThe Swace is identical inside to the Toyota Corolla Touring Sports, albeit with a bit less kit